I’m Harry, and today I will be with you to explain the definition of a web server and its types.

 Needless to say, the Nginx web server does not support htaccess, which may seem like a weakness at first glance, but we know many reasons why the Nginx web server is increasing speed and performance due to lack of htaccess support.

-The Lighttpd web server is equipped with advanced features such as FastCGI, CGI, and URL-Rewriting, which makes it a good choice for high traffic volume servers.
+The Lighttpd web server is equipped with advanced features such as Fast CGI, CGI, and URL-Rewriting, making it a good choice for high traffic volume servers.

-It’s interesting to know that the famous and high-profile YouTube website used to serve this web site in the past.
+It’s interesting to know that the famous and high-profile YouTube website used to serve this website in the past.
 On the other hand, some Apache modules can be used on the Lighttpd web server.

-IIS (Internet Information Services) webserver
+IIS (Internet Information Services) Web Server

 Note also that you only need to deploy an IIS web server when your application is developed with the .Net family.
 Otherwise, running IIS for other languages that Microsoft does not support may cause you problems in the future.

-I hope you have enjoyed, be victorious and successful.
+I hope you have enjoyed, be victorious, and successful.